judebantony/continuoustesting-github-action-example/README.md

 Integration & Implementation of Continuous Testing workflow using [Github Action](https://github.com/features/actions), this has been achieved using GitHub Cloud, Gretel & LamdaTest SaaS tools listed below.

 ### 1) Gretel - Download Synthetic Test Data File from Gretel SaaS###
 Download already modeled & trained Synthetic Test Data from [Gretel](https://gretel.ai/) SaaS and uploaded as artifact in GitHub.
-This data is used for out Functional Testing later.
+This data is used for our Functional Testing.

 ```yaml